gradle/gradle/CONTRIBUTING.md

 The build of Gradle enables the configuration cache by default as an experiment.

-Most frequent use cases when contributing support the configuration cache but some don't.
+Most use cases support the configuration cache but some don't.
 For example, building the documentation currently requires to disable the configuration cache.

 The build is configured to fail if a task that is known to have problems is scheduled.
 You can disable the configuration cache with `--no-configuration-cache`.
 You can ignore problems with `--configuration-cache-problems=warn`.